The Ford Motor Company

 Ford Motor Company History

-Although many felt that the automobile industry would never be profitable, Henry Ford, along with 12 investors, had already made a profit of over $30,000 at the company’s start.
+- Although many felt that the automobile industry would never be profitable, Henry Ford, along with 12 investors, had already made a profit of over $30,000 at the company’s start.

-Several years later, Ford revealed the Model T, its first automobile, which quickly became popular in the U.S. The company then created an assembly line, marking it as the first assembly line ever made.
+- The company then created the world’s first automotive assembly line at its Highland Park plant.
 The assembly line made over 200,000 vehicles in its first year alone.

-Less than ten years later, Ford’s vehicle production reached over a million.
+- Less than ten years later, Ford’s vehicle production reached over a million.
 With its rising success, Ford expanded its plants during the 1920s to include factories in numerous different countries.

-By 1956, Ford went public with its products and within the next ten years released the Mustang, one of its most popular vehicles to date.
+- By 1956, Ford went public with its products and, within the next ten years, released the Mustang, one of its most popular vehicles to date.

 - Brake linings